 - Names and signatures of those who prepared and approved the procedures outlined in the SOP

 Here is an example of an SOP from Iowa State University on food preparation and safety:

-A tool for outlining expectations related to quality control, SOPs also include company standards, which are written with “musts” and “must nevers.”
+A tool for outlining expectations related to quality control, an SOP also includes company standards, which are written with “musts” and “must-nevers.”

-A standard does not tell you how to carry out the process; instead, they tell you what you must— and must not— do.
+A standard does not tell you how to carry out the process; instead, it tells you what you must — and must not — do.

 Thriving Small Business provides a great example of how a call center may create a set of standards for its team members to provide exceptional customer service.
 These standards may include: